-Table 8.10: Dwellings completed on previously developed (brownfield) land 2022-23
+Table 8.10: Dwellings completed on previously developed (brownfield) land 2023-24

-Overall dwellings completed (net) Dwellings completed on brownfield land (net) Percentage of completions on brownfield land 888 691 77.8%
+Overall dwellings completed (net) Dwellings completed on brownfield land (net) Percentage of completions on brownfield land 1,021 835 81.8%

-8.24 The majority of new development in Reading continues to take place on previously-developed land, unsurprisingly given the character of the Borough.
-Most of the non-brownfield dwellings are being delivered at Green Park Village, Reading's only large greenfield development of recent years, where there were 189 completed dwellings in 2022-23.
+8.25 The vast majority of new development in Reading continues to take place on previously-developed land, unsurprisingly given the character of the Borough.
+Almost all of the non-brownfield dwellings are being delivered at Green Park Village, Reading's only large greenfield development of recent years, where there were 179 completed dwellings in 2023-24, although development is also now under construction at another major greenfield site at Reading Golf Club.